Nonsteroidal anti-inflammatory drug: Aspirin

 Aspirin, the only NSAID able to irreversibly inhibit COX-1, is also indicated for antithrombosis through inhibition of platelet aggregation.
 This is useful for the management of arterial thrombosis, and prevention of adverse cardiovascular events like heart attacks.
 Aspirin inhibits platelet aggregation by inhibiting the action of thromboxane A_{2}.

 Dentistry

-NSAIDs are useful in the management of post-operative dental pain following invasive dental procedures such as dental extraction.
+Nonsteroidal anti-inflammatory drugs are useful in the management of post-operative dental pain following invasive dental procedures such as dental extraction.
 When not contra-indicated, they are favoured over the use of paracetamol alone due to the anti-inflammatory effect they provide.
 There is weak evidence suggesting that taking pre-operative analgesia can reduce the length of post operative pain associated with placing orthodontic spacers under local anaesthetic.

 Alzheimer's disease

 Based on observational studies and randomized controlled trials, NSAID use is not effective for the treatment or prevention of Alzheimer's disease.

 Contraindications

-NSAIDs may be used with caution by people with the following conditions:
+Nonsteroidal anti-inflammatory drugs may be used with caution by people with the following conditions: